junyu-wu/vwe/README.md

 	fc-cache -hv
 	```
 	To install fonts.
-	If choice other fonts, please set custemize variable `vwiss/env--default-font` `vwiss/env--chinese-font`.
+	If choice other fonts, please set custemize variable `vwe@custom--font-ascii` `vwe@custom--font-non-ascii`.

 4. Run or Restart emacs:
    In the first run, it will checks the dependent packages and installs it.
 ## Configure
-   For more information about vwiss emacs configure, please see `init-customize.el`.
+   For more information about vwiss emacs configure, please see `vwe-customize.el`.